Submit Your Complaint

 Emergent matters involving a RN, LPN, LNA or CNA who may represent an imminent threat to patient/public safety should be reported immediately.
-The complaint may be submitted online, by email at [email protected], by US Mail to the address listed below or telephonically by calling the complaints department at 602-771-7827.
+The complaint may be submitted online, by email at [email protected], by US Mail to the address listed below or telephonically by calling 602.771.7800 and selecting option 3.
 The call should be followed with a written complaint/statement describing in detail "who, what, where and when" of the events.

-Emergent matters involving RN or LPN with suspected drug diversion or substance abuse may be reported immediately by calling 602-771-7827.
+Emergent matters involving RN or LPN with suspected drug diversion or substance abuse may be reported immediately by calling 602.771.7800 and selecting option 3.
 The call should be followed with a written complaint/statement describing in detail "who, what, where and when" of the events.
 In the event that you recommend a person self report to the Board, the self report should be followed up by the person directing the self report with a written statement providing collateral information.

 Complaints should be reported as soon you have substantiated or otherwise have reasons to believe that a violation of the Nurse Practice Act has occurred and you have followed the policies within your facility regarding mandatory reporting.
 If the facility or agency’s administrators decline or delay reporting, it is appropriate for a staff nurse or nurse manager to take responsibility for reporting to the Board.